rchiplock/fantasy-optimizer/README.md

 ✔ Yahoo or FantasyPros (fallback) Projections

 ✔ Advanced Vegas logic for projected game flow (boost favorite RB / underdog pass catchers in blowouts, downgrade DST in shootouts)
+- **Spread Trigger (pts)**: When does game script start to matter?
+Set the point spread size (favorite vs underdog) where adjustments kick in. **Example**: At 7 pts, favored RBs gain an edge; underdog WR/TEs see more volume

+- **Vegas Impact Intensity (%)**: How much weight do Vegas odds add to player projections?
+0% = ignore Vegas, 20% = strong game-script adjustments for spreads/totals

 ✔ Lineup constraints:
 - Min uniqueness